 The probabilities of retirement for members eligible to retire are shown on pages G-5 and G-6.
-The rates for full retirement and reduced retirement were first used in the June 30, 2017 valuation.
+The rates for full retirement and reduced retirement were first used in the June 30, 2021 valuation.

 The probabilities of withdrawal from service, death-in-service and disability are shown for sample ages on pages G-7 and G-8.
-These rates were first used in the June 30, 2017 valuation.
+These rates were first used in the June 30, 2021 valuation.

 The entry age actuarial cost method of valuation was used in determining accrued liabilities and normal cost.
+TDROP members are treated as active members.
+Normal cost runs from the date of entry to the date of retirement.